sbender9/wilhelmsk-node-server-setup/README.md

 First you'll  want to make sure you have the latest and greatest [signalk-server-node](https://github.com/SignalK/signalk-server-node) installed.
 Please see instructions there for initial install.

-You will also need to have the latest and createst canboat "analyzer" from https://github.com/canboat/canboat
+You will also need to have the latest and greatest canboat "analyzer" from https://github.com/canboat/canboat

 You'll probably want to install mdns so that WilhelmSK can discover your boat: